Radiation Effects from ISM and Cosmic Ray Particle Impacts on Relativistic Spacecraft: Radiation Doses

 \subsection{Rads, Stopping Power, and Hit Flux}

-We can convert between the radiation absorbed R (rad in cgs unit) or Gray (Gy in SI unit; 1 Gy = 100 rad = 1 J kg$^{-1}$) and the impact flux $\Gamma_p$ and $dE/dx$ for the impacting particle, energy and material and exposure time $\tau$ where R (J kg$^{-1}$) = R (Gy) = $\Gamma_p$ (impacts s$^{-1}$ m$^{-2})\times dE/dx$ (J kg$^{-1}$ m$^{-2})\times \tau$.
-This is shown in Figure \ref{fig:rad_vs_dEdx_imp-flux}, where we plot the radiation dose rate vs $dE/dx$ and the radiation absorption rate in carbon for varying $\beta$.
+We can convert between the radiation absorbed $R$ (rad in cgs unit) or Gray (Gy in SI unit; 1 Gy = 100 rad = 1 J kg$^{-1}$) and the impact flux $\Gamma_p$ (\# s$^{-1}$m$^{-2}$) and $dE/dx$ for the impacting particle, energy, material, and exposure time $\tau$ with:

+This is shown in Figure \ref{fig:rad_vs_dEdx_imp-flux}, where we plot the radiation dose rate in silicon vs $dE/dx$ for various radiation impact fluxes, and the radiation absorption rate in carbon for varying $\beta$.